Program Overview - Neurology Residency

 |VA Subspecialty Clinics||1.5||2|

 |Elective in Subspecialty clinics||0.5||0.5|

 Advising and Mentorship

 All residents are assigned a faculty advisor at the beginning of their PGY-2 year.
 The will meet with their advisor at least twice a year throughout the 3 years of residency to discuss: career goals, scholarly activity, any other questions or concerns.
 As residents get to know more attendings and identify areas of clinical and research interest, the advising/mentoring team will expand.
-Residents find that the faculty are always happy to provide guidance on scholarly projects and career counseling.
 All residents also meet with the Program Director individually twice a year to discuss their progress and any concerns.
+Residents find that the faculty are always happy to provide guidance on scholarly projects and career counseling, or any other areas of interest to residents.